 Please contact the JRCNMT if you have questions.
 We encourage you to access the most current information from the Centers for Disease Control and Prevention at https://www.cdc.gov/Coronavirus/2019-ncov/index.html.

 Affiliate Visits by Program Faculty

 Since clinical affiliates are limiting access to mitigate spread of COVID-19, the JRCNMT understands that clinical coordinators may not be permitted into affiliates for routine visits.
-Programs are expected to maintain communication with affiliates according to Standard D3.1j but can do so through phone calls or videoconferences through the remainder of 2020.
+Programs are expected to maintain communication with affiliates according to Standard D3.1j but can do so through phone calls or videoconferences through May 2021.
 Notes of each session must be maintained, as is required with regular in-person affiliate visits.

-The JRCNMT will review this practice in late 2020 to determine whether it will be extended into 2021.
+The JRCNMT will review this practice in May 2021 to determine whether it will be extended later into the year.